priyaananthasankar/messaging-pattern/README.md

 This sample demonstrates a common pattern of blob to event grid to python functions architecture.
 This architecture represents a common Machine learning pipeline where we see raw data uploaded to a blob which fires an event into Azure Event Grid, that is connected to a Python function, which uses pandas to clean data and  other libraries to preprocess data for ML training/inference purposes.

+# Usage

+- Add your own cleaning or preprocessing code that uses pandas into HttpTrigger1 and 2 accordingly.
+- Provide unique names in respective ARM template parameters.json files and follow steps below to deploy

+Note: Since this involves a webhook with Event Grid that requires the func core tools to deploy the function app, we cannot write a single ARM template to achieve the complete deployment.
+Scripts (Powershell/Bash) can be used to automate the Deployment Steps below.

 # Azure Resources

 - Azure Function V2 on Linux Consumption Plan with two HttpTriggers